douglas-gibbons/otto/src/assets/docs/discovery.md

 ### Publishing Retained Messages

-If you already have ʘttʘ connected to your MQTT server, the quickest way of publishing these messages is from the [publish tab](/publish).
+If you already have Otto connected to your MQTT server, the quickest way of publishing these messages is from the [publish tab](/publish).